Eye health - nutrients for the eye

 6. OMEGA-3 FATTY ACIDS

 There are indications that omega-3 fatty acids may help with dry eye.
 In both clinical and experimental studies, it has also been seen that omega-3 fatty acids seem to have a protective effect in eye inflammation and vascular eye diseases.
-Omega-3 fatty acids are anti-inflammatory and are found in fatty fish, chia seeds and flax seeds, walnuts and some algae, but many people choose to take it as a dietary supplement.
+Omega-3 fatty acids are anti-inflammatory and are found in fatty fish, chia seeds and flax seeds, walnuts and some algae, but many choose to take it as a dietary supplement.
 In food supplements, omega-3 fatty acids occur in the form of either fish oil, krill oil or algae oil, where algae oil is the variant suitable for vegetarians and vegans, or people who are allergic to fish and shellfish.